Prevent malware infection

 Other safety tips

 Backup files.
 Follow the 3-2-1 rule: make 3 copies, store in at least 2 locations, with at least 1 offline copy.
-Use OneDrive for reliable cloud-based copies that allows access to files from multiple devices and helps recover damaged or lost files, including files locked by ransomware.
+Use OneDrive for reliable cloud-based copies that allow access to files from multiple devices and helps recover damaged or lost files, including files locked by ransomware.

 Be wary when connecting to public hotspots, particularly those that do not require authentication.